 When it comes to contact lenses, most people are familiar with soft lenses to help give them a clear vision for nearsightedness (myopia), farsightedness (hyperopia), or astigmatism.
 In some cases, Gas Permeable (GP) or Rigid Gas Permeable (RGP) lenses are recommended.
 In other cases, they’re less efficient for long-lasting wear.

 When this happens, scleral lenses can be a better option.
-At Eyeland Vision's Scleral Lens and Keratoconus Center, we help patients from the El Paso, Texas area enjoy exceptional vision with scleral lenses.
+At The Eyeland Vision's Scleral Lens and Keratoconus Center Scleral Lens and Keratoconus Center, we help patients throughout Texas.

 Knowing the advantages and disadvantages is important and can make a big difference in comfortable – and superior – vision.

 Gas permeable contacts are lenses which are made from hard plastic materials.
 They’re called ‘permeable’ because they allow oxygen to pass through and reach the front of your eye for a more breathable feel.